-Requires user role: AUDIT
+Requires user role: AUDIT Default value: ""

-A valid IPv4 address or IPv6 address
+Value space: String (0..255) A valid IPv4 address or IPv6 address

 Security Audit Server Port

 The audit logs are sent to a syslog server.
 Define the port of the syslog server that the system shall send its audit logs to.
 This setting is only relevant when Security Audit Server PortAssignment is set to Manual.